 Celebrating Education in Ohio – 1999

-The poster measures 17″ by 22″ (43 by 56 cm.) in size and is a red and black color duotone print.
-The poster was produced by the staff in the Rare Books & Archives Department, University Libraries, and the graphics department at the University of Cincinnati.
+The poster measures 17″ by 22″ (43 by 56 cm.) and is a red and black color duotone print.
+It was produced by the staff in the Rare Books & Archives Department, University Libraries, and the graphics department at the University of Cincinnati.

 SOA appreciates contributions of its partners, the Ohio Education Association, the Ohio Council for the Social Studies, the Ohio Library Council, and the Academic Library Association of Ohio.